-The LawBod's collection of year-books - the reprinted canon, the Rolls, Ames and Selden Society publications are all shelved in the Legal Hist section.
+The LawBod's collection of year-books - the reprinted canon, the Rolls, Ames and Selden Society publications are shelved on Level 2 in the Legal Hist section.

-CC Soule Year book bibliography (1900) available online to OU members via HeinOnline
+CC Soule Year Book Bibliography (1900) is available online to OU members via HeinOnline

 Seipp's Index - see the last link called Legal History: the year books - has made finding case notes in printed year books so much easier.
 It also has a useful bibliography of books and articles (currently up to 2002) which discuss year books or used them as sources.